xpack/web-doxygen/website/docs/manual/pages/extsearch.md

 If you use Internet Explorer you may be prompted to download a file, which will then contain this message.

-Since we didn't create or install a <span class="doxyComputerOutput">doxysearch.db</span> it is OK for the test to fail for this reason.
+Since we didn't create or install a <code>doxysearch.db</code> it is OK for the test to fail for this reason.
 How to correct this is discussed in the next section.

-Before continuing with the next section add the above URL (without the <span class="doxyComputerOutput">?test</span> part) to the <a href="/web-doxygen/docs/pages/config/#cfg_searchengine_url">SEARCHENGINE\_URL</a> tag in Doxygen's configuration file:
+Before continuing with the next section add the above URL (without the <code>?test</code> part) to the <a href="/web-doxygen/docs/pages/config/#cfg_searchengine_url">SEARCHENGINE\_URL</a> tag in Doxygen's configuration file:

 <pre><code>SEARCHENGINE_URL = http://yoursite.com/path/to/cgi/doxysearch.cgi